ColinKennedy/spellbound.nvim/README.md

 # Alternatives
-If you don't create about highlighting text in the current file and just want (Neo)vim to auto-correct your words as you type, you don't need `spellbound`.
+If you don't create about highlighting text in the current file and just want (Neo)vim to auto-correct your words as you type, you don't need `spellbound.nvim`.
 Look up [:help Abbreviations](https://neovim.io/doc/user/usr_24.html#24.7) instead.